 Have you noticed that we have a lot of mosquitoes here?
 If you have, you're not alone.
 In a recent study, Nashville was ranked in the top ten U.S. cities most plagued by mosquitoes.
-It isn't just because mosquitoes have more time to breed.
+It isn't just because mosquitoes in Nashville have more time to breed.
 There are other factors that contribute to mosquito-population growth.
 Learn more about them and how the Nashville pest control professionals at All-American Pest Control, Inc. can help!

 3 Things Mosquitoes Need

 - Mosquitoes need high humidity to thrive.
 That is why they are more plentiful near swamps and marshes.

 - Most mosquito species need still water in order to breed.
 That is why they are more plentiful after a flood.

 - Mosquitoes prefer shaded areas because the sun dries them out.
 That is one of the reasons mosquitoes are so plentiful in the woods.

 Tennessee offers mosquitoes high humidity, plenty of still water resources, and lots of shade to survive and thrive.
 And, with temperatures being ideal for mosquitoes for as many as 9 months of the year, we have a ton of mosquitoes.
 That means we also have a high threat of mosquito-borne diseases.

 There are many human pathogens that can be spread by mosquitoes.
 In the United States, we've seen the transmission of West Nile, malaria, dengue, yellow fever, Zika, chikungunya, and several forms of encephalitis.